junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Except you *are* sick and... that."
 Dean swallows.
 "And you did just *almost* died again saving my ass.
 Man, you gotta stop doing that."

+"Can you?"
+Cas retorts.

+Dean's mouth twitches.
+"I...
+I'm not exactly the best example, Cas."

 Cas hums noncommittally, and opens the door.

 Jo turns sharply around from her guarding position.
 "Look at you!"
 She regards him kindly, "All well and recovered now?"